apondlife/discone/notes/wip.md

 what is projected
 ---

+# camera
+> ground angle look up stuff
+> move look to systems
+> consolidate Follow/Look/Camera
+> dolly too slow when it gets very wrong (see elastic below)
+> BUG: doesn't follow when going back to flower
+> should be more elastic/physical (acceleration)

 # scrap notes from businessman
 > is the blob shadow from discone or third person? if TP make sure its portable
 > character drive event to fix how the camera currently works, its horrible